AvePoint/cloud-api/docs/elements/user-management/risky_public_api/get-compliance-category.md

 # Retrieve Compliance Information

-Use this API to retrieve compliance information of a customer's tenant.
+Use this API to retrieve compliance information of a specific workflow in a customer's tenant.

 ## Permission